-In a Windows-like setup, you’d like to simply connect all 3 devices and switch between them within a few mouse clicks.
-Well, in this setup, the Linux version requires one click less 😉 Also, I’ve decided to cut out all the overhead, so there’s no pulseaudio, JACK or any other extras, just plain ALSA.
+In a Windows-like setup, you’d like to simply enable 2 or 3 devices and switch between them within a few mouse clicks.
+As it turns out in this setup, the Linux version requires one click less 😉 Also, I’ve decided to cut out all the overhead, so there’s no pulseaudio, JACK or any other extras, just plain ALSA with minimal configuration.
 Let’s begin.

-First, kernel drivers are needed.
+First, kernel drivers are needed so that ALSA can recognize the sound devices.
 This step can be skipped unless you manage your own kernel config.
-In such case, the typical drivers are needed:
+In my case, the typical drivers are needed:

 The alsa-utils package provides a simple client to play audio files called aplay.
-It also allows listing sound devices, which is needed to build the configuration.
+It also allows listing sound devices, which is helpful to prepare the ALSA configuration.
+It will show devices here if the kernel drivers are compiled and loaded (if compiled as modules).
+For me it looks like this:

 fst@ryba ~ % aplay -l